You don’t have to be a DIY queen to make your very own blackout curtains. They’re easier to create that you might think!

 If you’re redoing your bedroom, designing a nursery or you want something that keeps your room dark during daylight hours, blackout curtains are the way to go.
 In this article, we’ll show you step by step how to make them, and we’ll even give you instructions for a no-sew version.

-What are the Benefits of Using a Blackout Curtain
+What are the Benefits of Using a Light Blocking Curtain

 There are two main reasons people use them: